-No staff member, student, volunteer, or other member of the school community may engage in reprisal or retaliation against a student, witness, or other person who brings forward information about an alleged act of HIB.
+No school employee, student, or volunteer may engage in reprisal or retaliation against a targeted student, witness, or other person who brings forward information about an alleged act of HIB.
 Retaliation is prohibited and will result in appropriate discipline.

-G. Other Resources
+K. Other Resources

 Students and families should use the district's complaint and appeal procedures as a first response to allegations of HIB.

-Nothing in this procedure prevents a student, parent/guardian, school, or district from taking action to remediate discrimination or harassment based on a student's membership in a legally protected class under local, state or federal law.
-A HIB complaint based on a student's legally protected status may also be reported to the following state or federal agencies:
+However, nothing in this procedure prevents a student, parent/guardian, school, or district from taking action to remediate discrimination or harassment based on a student's membership in a legally protected class under local, state or federal law.
+A HIB complaint may also be reported to the following state or federal agencies: